-It is conventional wisdom that a residential leasehold with over one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 35 years remaining, the residence will be equivalent in value to a freehold for many years in the future.
+It is generally considered that a residential leasehold with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an further 90 years added to any lease with more than 35 years left, the residence will be worth the same as a freehold for many years in the future.

 Lender | Requirement |